awsdocs/amazon-forecast-developer-guide/doc_source/workforce-domain.md

 The following field is required:
 + `workforce_type` \(string\)

-Although the following fields are optional, Amazon Forecast suggests that you include them:
+The following fields are optional and might be useful in improving forecast results:
 + `wages` \(float\) – The average wages for that particular workforce type\.
 + `shift_length` \(string\) – The length of the shift\.
 + `location` \(string\) – The location of the workforce\.